tahajadid/ScrapeDataWebVBA/README.md

 .
 [Internet Explorer Object](https://riptutorial.com/vba/example/27772/internet-explorer-object)

-to add those references you need to :
+To add those references you need to :
 1. Go to  Visual Basic Editor
 2. Select  tools
 3. Select references
 4. Serach for the two references and select them, then click  OK

-##
+## Code Part